FailAcademy/learning/wdp-vancouver/_slides/week-02/03-javascript-arrays.md

 # Accessing Elements

-In the previous example we've seen how to grab a collection of html elements with `document.querySelectorAll` however there are many other `methods` available with the `document`.
+In the previous example we've seen how to grab a collection of html elements with `document.querySelectorAll` however there are many other `methods` available with the `document` Object.

 **Here are a few:**